 Heat tree plotting of taxonomic data

 Visualizing the massive data sets being generated by modern sequencing of complex ecosystems is typically done using traditional stacked barcharts or pie graphs, but these ignore the hierarchical nature of taxonomic classifications and their reliance on colors for categories limits the number of taxa that can be distinguished (Figure 2).
 Generic trees can convey a taxonomic hierarchy, but displaying how statistics are distributed throughout the tree, including internal taxa, is difficult.
 Metacoder provides a function that plots up to 4 statistics on a tree with quantitative legends by automatically mapping any set of numbers to the color and width of nodes and edges.
 The size and content of edge and node labels can also be mapped to custom values.
 These publication-quality graphs provide a method for visualizing community data that is richer than is currently possible with stacked bar charts.
-Although there are other R packages that can plot variables on trees, like phyloseq [17], these have been designed for phylogenetic rather than taxonomic trees and therefore optimized for plotting information on the tips of the tree and not on internal nodes.
+Although there are other R packages that can plot variables on trees, like phyloseq [17], these have been designed for phylogenetic rather than taxonomic trees and are therefore optimized for plotting information on the tips of the tree and not on internal nodes.
+There is also a set of python scripts called GraPhlAn that can make similar kinds of trees.
+GraPhlAn has better annotation abilities than metacoder, supports edge length for phylogenetic trees, and can plot a variety of node shapes.
+However, metacoder’s heat tree function can plot multiple trees per graph, use different layout algorithms, automatically transform raw data to color/size for quantitative display with a scale bar, and optimize the size range of nodes to avoid crowded or sparse graphs.
+Since metacoder is an R package, it is also easier to integrate into a growing collection of other bioinformatic R packages and use with R Markdown for digital research notebooks.

 Fig. 2.
 Heat trees allow for a better understanding of community structure than stacked bar charts.
 The stacked bar chart on the left represents the abundance of organisms in two samples from the Human Microbiome Project [5].
 The same data are displayed as heat trees on the right.
 In the heat trees, size and color of nodes and edges are correlated with the abundance of organisms in each community.
 Both visualizations show communities dominated by firmicutes, but the heat trees reveal that the two samples share no families within firmicutes and are thus much more different than suggested by the stacked bar chart.